 AW refers to the amount of money that is physically obtained at the moment of making a withdrawal from a bank account or financial institution.

-P is the total sum of money that is ultimately paid or owed.
+P is the total sum of money that is ultimately repaid for the advance (which may include interest and fees).

 Cash Advance Interest Definition